j8ahmed/snake_game_app/README.md

 ```
 [ ] Start screen
 [ ] Score board (current score, high score)

+[ ] Game Loop
+    - Set an interval using a ref (NOT a state variable) that moves the snake head whenever the snake direction or speed is changed

 [ ] Collision Detection

     1. Construct a function that runs all of the collision detection:
         - Collision with the walls
         - Collision with the food
         - Collision with the segments
+    2. Construct the main game loop that runs the collision detection and updates things accordingly whenever the snake's head position is updated

 [ ] keyboard movement

     1. Establish the starting position of the snake
     2. Add event listeners for keypress events matching vim keybindings :)
+    3. Add interval to keep track of direction and forces constant movement
+        -

 [ ] snake growth